Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Not empty: These immunity flags are immune.
 			"Immunity Flags"			""
 		}
-		// Note: Admins can each have their own personalized/custom Mutant Tanks by using the same settings above in the "Tank Settings" sections.
+		// Note: Admins can each have their own personalized/custom Mutant Tanks by using the same settings above in the "Tank Settings" and "X Ability" sections.
 	}
 }
 ```